Let’s talk about fintech copywriters.

 - A knack for connecting with your audience on their level.

-Yes, it may be more costly to engage writers with this level of experience — but it pays to invest in those who can reach problem-aware and purchase-ready audiences.
-Especially in a wildly competitive industry like fintech.
+Yes, it may be more costly to engage writers with this level of experience.
+But it pays to invest in experience in a wildly competitive industry.